Free school meals

 Apply for free school meals

-When you apply, we will check with either the Department for Work and Pensions or HM Revenues and Customs that you are receiving a qualifying income, during your application.
-If they confirm you are eligible, we will send an email to your child's school straight away to let them know.
+When you apply, we will check with the Department for Work and Pensions or HM Revenues and Customs that you are receiving a qualifying income.
+If they confirm you are eligible, we will let your child's school know.
 If we cannot confirm your income we will ask you provide proof of it to us.

 - you move address